aisingapore/sealion/README.md

 - Enhance the documentation
 - Add more model evaluation tasks and metrics
 - Train versions of the model in more SEA languages

-## Model License

-See Hugging Face for model license details

 ## To Cite SEA-LION